MageMCU/Serial-Communication/README.md

 ## In Development

-- 20230410
+- 20230411

 ## NOTICE

 - Please read notes...
-The **Communication** repository has consolidated other repositories:
+The **Communication** repository has consolidated other repositories which has included the those deleted below:
     - **HMC5883L** repository deleted...
     - **LSM303** repository deleted...
     - **Servomotor** repository deleted...